 Medications

-Medications used for treating depression is called antidepressants.
+Medications used for treating depression are called antidepressants.
 All medications may not work the same way for everyone.
 While some medications may be effective for some patients, for others it may not be so.
 Thus, the doctor will try out different types of medication to figure out the one that best suits your individual requirements.
 Sometimes, multiple medications may be required to treat and manage the condition.

 Device-based therapy

 If depression does not respond to medication and psychotherapy, device-based therapy may be used.
 In this type of therapy, magnets, implants or electricity may be used to trigger brain activity.
-Some of the device-based therapies that are used for treating depression are electroconvulsive therapy, repetitive transcranial magnetic stimulation, and vagus nerve stimulation.

 When Should You Consult A Doctor?